About OC Transpo

 Whether you're going from Orléans to Barrhaven or downtown Ottawa to Gatineau, OC Transpo can take you.
 We provide comprehensive transit services to nearly one million people in Ottawa.
 The OC Transpo fleet has over 900 buses and six trains serving our nearly 340,000 daily riders.

 OC Transpo's mandate is to deliver safe, reliable, and courteous service at a reasonable price.
-Transit use benefits the community by reducing greenhouse gas emissions, traffic congestion, and the requirement for more roads.
+Transit reduces greenhouse gas emissions and traffic levels on our roads.

 The Transitway is a dedicated system that runs from one end of Ottawa to the other, and is open only to OC Transpo and emergency vehicles.
 Since public vehicles are forbidden access to the Transitway it is unaffected by regular traffic delays.
 This means quick, comfortable, and easy travel, no matter what time of day!

 Ottawa's five O-Train stations are fully integrated with OC Transpo's bus service, creating seamless travel between rail and regular commuter systems.
 O-Train tickets are sold at O-Train stations on the platform and can be exchanged for a transfer when you board a bus.
-(A top-up is required on green express or rural express routes).
 Proof of payment is interchangeable: moving from train to bus, and vice versa, is simple and hassle-free.

 Park and Ride